AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

    >Additionally, once you have setup the pipeline, you can still edit settings for the same using **Production Pipeline Settings** tile from the [!UICONTROL Cloud Manager] UI.

    ![](assets/Production-Pipeline.png)

+### Authenticated Sites Performance Testing {#authenticated-sites-performance}

+Adobe Managed Services (AMS) customers with authenticated sites can specify a username and password which Cloud Manager will use to access the website during Sites Performance Testing.

+The username and password are specified as Pipeline Variables with the names `CM_PERF_TEST_BASIC_USERNAME` and `CM_PERF_TEST_BASIC_PASSWORD` .

+>[!NOTE]
+> Although not strictly required, it is recommended to use the string variable type for the username and the secretString variable type for the password.
+If both of these are specified, every request from the performance test crawler and the test virtual users will contain these credentials as HTTP Basic authentication.

+To set these variables using the Cloud Manager CLI, run:

+`$ aio cloudmanager:set-pipeline-variables <pipeline id> --variable CM_PERF_TEST_BASIC_USERNAME <username> --secret CM_PERF_TEST_BASIC_PASSWORD <password>`

 ## Non-Production & Code Quality Only Pipelines